ManuCanedo/daily-coding-sessions-2020/README.md

 # Welcome to my Daily Coding Sessions

-I am doing a C++ coding session per day.
+This repo started when I used to do a C++ coding session a day.
 Whithin these files there are dozens of algorithms, data structures and language features test applications.

 <br/><br/>

-Most days I start a new  mathematical or algorithmic coding challenge and I submit a correct and efficient solution to it.
+Most days I started a new  mathematical or algorithmic coding challenge and I submitted a correct and efficient solution to it.
 Time Complexity of the solution provided is displayed at the bottom of each file.
-Other days I do some data structures and C++ language features workout.
+Other days I did some data structures and C++ language features workout.

 <br/><br/>

+Now it still serves me to submit PoC and test out new technologies from time to time.

 ![dozens-of-algorithms](media/dozens-of-algorithms-ai.jpg?raw=true "'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP")
-*'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP*
+*'Dozens of algorithms and feature test applications', generated with VQGAN+CLIP*

 ## **Applications**